pranavraja/youtube/README.md

 * Clone the repo
 * Run `npm install`

+# Try it out

+Run `scripts/download` to see example usage.
+An example download call is:

+    scripts/download "Michael Buble - Sway" ~/Music

+This will look for an audio track on youtube and save it under `~/Music/Michael Buble - Sway.mp3`.

 # Run the tests

 The tests are all integration tests so they will take a while to run, and require an internet connection.